2dukes/PROJ_SSI_2122/rsa-public-key/rsa-public-key-encryption-signature.md

 Signature:  BCC20FB7568E5D48E434C387C06A6025E90D29D848AF9C3EBAC0135D99305822
 ```

 We get this new signature: `BCC20FB7568E5D48E434C387C06A6025E90D29D848AF9C3EBAC0135D99305822` which is completely different from the previous one, as expected.
 A slight change in the message produces a different signature.
+This confers some collision resistance to the algorithm since there's no apparent correlation between the original message and the generated signature.

 ## Task 5